asuh/front-end-macos/readme.md

 ## ES6

-Javascript frameworks such as Angular, React and Vue now rely on the newest versions of Javascript starting with ECMAScript 2015 (ES6).
+Javascript libraries such as React and Vue use modern versions of Javascript starting with ECMAScript 2015 (ES6).
 Browser quirks that gave rise to jQuery are less problematic because web standards are regularly implemented and iterated.
-Thus, the golden age of Javascript is upon us.
+Thus, a golden age of Javascript is upon us.

 Until browsers catch up implementing the newest features of ES6, it is recommended to use a transpiler to convert your unsupported ES6 back to ES5, which is universally supported in all modern browsers.

 The most popular transpiler is Babel(https://babeljs.io/).
-Only install this locally into an already created project.
+Only install this locally into an already created project if you need ES5 support.
+Check your project, it might already use Babel and you can skip this step.

     npm install --save-dev babel-cli babel-preset-env